margaretmf/margaretmf.github.io/creativewriting.md

 ## A Life in Snippets ##
 Hashtags, instagrams, tweets, dashboards, github repos, poems, and paragraphs represent a life in snippets.

+Everything online is a mediated, curated, snippeted, filtered view of the world that is a reflection of what is offline.

 <br>

 ## Democracy ##